Lufthansa’s 10-and-10 Widebody Bet — and Why the Split Matters

 The 787-9 over the 777X — A Quiet Verdict

 The choice within the Boeing camp is itself worth a paragraph.
 Lufthansa picked the 787-9, not the 777-9.
 The 777X — once positioned as the natural successor to the 747 and the long-haul flagship Boeing needed — has had a difficult half-decade.
 Certification delays.
 Engine reliability questions on the GE9X.
-Thirty test airframes rotting in storage while airlines refuse delivery.
+Thirty-plus completed airframes rotting in storage, undeliverable until certification.
 Whatever the engineering merits of the 777-9, the commercial trust required for a 2026 widebody commitment was simply not there.

 The 787-9, by contrast, is a known quantity.
 The production hiccups of 2021-2023 are largely behind it.
 The aircraft is in service with sixty-plus operators.
 The economics on long-thin routes (the kind Lufthansa increasingly relies on: Frankfurt-Bangalore, Munich-Riyadh, Zurich-São Paulo) are excellent.
 It is, in 2026 terms, the boring, low-risk option.
 Boring is what Spohr wants right now.

-“By ordering 20 additional long-haul aircraft, we are making a sustainable investment in the future of the Lufthansa Group — a clear commitment to a modern fleet and to premium quality.”
+“By ordering 20 additional long-haul aircraft, we are making a sustainable investment in the future of the Lufthansa Group.
+It is a clear commitment to a modern fleet, to premium quality, and to further reducing CO2 emissions.”

 Carsten Spohr — CEO, Lufthansa Group

-What very few European aviation reporters have written about, but every Lufthansa planner is calculating, is the SAS dimension.
-Scandinavian Airlines is expected to formally join the Lufthansa Group in the second half of 2026, pending regulatory clearance from Brussels.
-SAS currently operates a mixed widebody fleet — including A350s and A330s — that will need to be rationalised into the wider group network.
+What every Lufthansa planner is calculating is the consolidation dimension.
+Europe’s flag carriers are being collected into rival constellations — Scandinavian Airlines is expected to become a majority-owned subsidiary of rival Air France-KLM in the second half of 2026, pending regulatory clearance — while the Lufthansa Group digests its own latest additions.
+ITA Airways still operates a mixed widebody fleet — including A350s and A330s — that needs to be rationalised into the wider group network.

 The 10-and-10 order does not yet allocate aircraft to specific airlines.
 But the timing is hardly accidental.
-Deliveries from 2032 onward will arrive precisely when the post-integration SAS fleet plan needs new long-haul iron.
-The same logic applies to ITA Airways, the rebadged Alitalia that Lufthansa absorbed in 2024 and which is still working through its own widebody question.
+Deliveries from 2032 onward will arrive precisely when the post-integration group fleet plan needs new long-haul iron.
+That applies above all to ITA Airways, the rebadged Alitalia in which Lufthansa completed its first stake in January 2025 and which is still working through its own widebody question.
 The Lufthansa Group of 2034 will be a different beast — six or seven flag carriers under one corporate umbrella, each with national-flag livery but shared fleet commonality where possible.
 That kind of group needs flexibility in fleet planning, and a 10-10 split delivers exactly that.

-So when the headline says “Lufthansa orders 20 widebodies,” the more honest version is: the largest European airline group hedges its long-haul future against Boeing’s production discipline and Airbus’s delivery slots, while quietly building the spare capacity to absorb the next Scandinavian flag carrier into its constellation.
+So when the headline says “Lufthansa orders 20 widebodies,” the more honest version is: the largest European airline group hedges its long-haul future against Boeing’s production discipline and Airbus’s delivery slots, while quietly building the spare capacity to absorb its newest group members into the constellation.
 The 10-and-10 is not a compromise.
 It is, in Spohr’s patient and very Teutonic style, a strategic option pricing exercise dressed up as a fleet announcement.
 Et c’est très bien joué.

 Sources: Simple Flying, Lufthansa Group newsroom, AeroMorning, AeroTime, Aero News Journal, FlightGlobal, Runway Girl Network.